Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible experimental implications for supercooled fluids: Stationary and near-stationary reduced local probability densities

 Broader than Eqs. (\ref{Euler}), an assumption of hydrodynamics in general dimensions \cite{Doyon} is that the expectation values of all quasilocal observables $w$ are those evaluated with a Gibbs distribution defined by local equilibrium state variables

 Thus, the reduced probability density $\rho_{\sf eq.}({\bf x},t)$ for any local region centered about $({\bf x},t)$ is given by the equilibrium Boltzmann distribution with its respective state variables.
-Although these state variables $\beta'({\bf x},t), \mu'({\bf x},t) , \cdots$ may vary with time, the entire distribution of these values (i.e., their frequency over the entire volume of the system as, e.g., seen when binned in a histogram of these values constructed at a fixed time $t$) can be stationary.
-Indeed, by the very nature of the stationary state, the latter distribution is time translationally invariant in the effectively equilibrated state for any liquid in which Eq. (\ref{local-hydro}) is empirically seen to hold for all local observables $w$. \\
+Although these local coarse grained state variables $\beta'({\bf x},t), \mu'({\bf x},t) , \cdots$ may, in particular, vary with the time $t$, the entire distribution of these values (i.e., their frequency over the entire volume of the system as, e.g., seen when binned in a histogram of these values constructed at any fixed time $t$) can be stationary.
+Indeed, the latter distribution is time translationally invariant in the effectively equilibrated state of any liquid in which Eq. (\ref{local-hydro}) empirically holds for all local observables $w$.
+Such a distribution may be identified with the conditional probability $P$ of Eq. (\ref{pp}).
+In the absence of long range correlation within a coarse grained hydrodynamic description of the system, one may describe the single and other few body local reduced probability densities via Eq. (\ref{pp}) with $P$ representing, as in the above, the relative frequency of the local state variables.
+As these state locally fluctuating state variables $\beta'({\bf x},t), \mu'({\bf x},t) , \cdots$ evolve according to the Euler equations (or other equations that further include diffusive and additional effects), their relative binned frequency over the entire system may also change in time (even if this frequency varies exceedingly slowly in time as in the case of the crystallization of a supercooled liquid discussed in Section \ref{finite_time}).
+In such situations, few body local expectation values will still be given by Eq. (\ref{pp}) yet, similar to our earlier discussion in Section \ref{finite_time}, the conditional probability distribution $P$ in the integrand of Eq. (\ref{pp}) may be of an ``adiabatic'' form $P_{\sf t}$ in which the dependence on the equilibrium state variables $\beta', \mu', \cdots$ varies slowly with the time ${\sf t}$.